What happens when you have a joint bank account?

 How do you remove someone from a joint account?

-If you have any questions about removing an account holder, or if contacting the other account holder causes concerns, visit us in branch or call us on 03457 30 20 10.
+If you have any questions about removing someone, or if contacting them causes concern, visit us or call us on 03457 30 20 10.

 How do you close a joint bank account?